-- Medical management Treatment using oral medication, where the aim is to improve the symptoms of angina.
+- Medical management treatment using oral medication, where the aim is to improve the symptoms of angina.
 However, this will not make the narrowings better.
-This is usually used in patients too unwell to have another treatment. - Angioplasty Treatment using balloons and stents inserted into the coronary arteries through an artery in your arm or leg to try and open the blocked arteries and reduce the symptoms of chest pain.
+This is usually used in patients too unwell to have another treatment. - Angioplasty treatment using balloons and stents inserted into the coronary arteries through an artery in your arm or leg to try and open the blocked coronary arteries and reduce the symptoms of chest pain. - Surgery treatment to bypass the narrowings and blockages and provide a new blood supply to the heart using other blood vessels.